microsoft/sqlworkshops/AzureSQLWorkshop/azuresqlworkshop/03-Security.md

 **Step 3 - Data Discovery & Classification**

 Navigate back to your Azure SQL Database (not the logical server!).
-In the left-hand menu, under Security, Select **Advanced Data Security**.
+In the left-hand menu, under Security, Select **Advanced data security**.

 ![](../graphics/adsdashboard.png)

 First, you'll review Data Discovery & Classification (DD&C).
 Select the **Data Discovery & Classification** box.
-This GUID and wizard type of view is similar (but not exactly matching) to the Data Discovery & Classification tool that exists in SQL Server today through SSMS.
+This wizard type of view is similar (but not exactly matching) to the Data Discovery & Classification tool that exists in SQL Server today through SSMS.
 Using the SSMS wizard is **not supported** for Azure SQL, but you can achieve similar functionality here.

 Select the information bar that says **We have found XX columns with classification recommendations**.